defenseunicorns/uds-cli/README.md

 `uds publish <bundle>.tar.zst oci://<registry> `

 As an example: `uds publish uds-bundle-example-arm64-0.0.1.tar.zst oci://ghcr.io/github_user`

+### Bundle Remove
+Removes the bundle

+There are 2 ways to remove Bundles:
+1. From an OCI registry: `uds remove oci://localhost:5000/<name>:<tag> --insecure --confirm`
+1. From your local filesystem: `uds remove uds-bundle-<name>.tar.zst --confirm`

+By default all the packages in the bundle are removed, but you can also remove only certain packages in the bundle by using the `--packages` flag.

+As an example: `uds remove uds-bundle-<name>.tar.zst --packages init,nginx`

 ## Variables
 Zarf package variables can be passed between Zarf packages: